 After filling, finishing off the no-sew rice heating pad is as simple as tying it off with another length of baker’s twine, as in the first step.

-How To Use Your Homemade Rice Heating Pad
+How To Use A Homemade Rice Heating Pad

 - Place the rice heating pad in the microwave along with one cup of water for 1-3 minutes.
 This will add moist heat and keep the rice from scorching.